sloppyspeech/scrap_recipes/README.md

 This will scrap the website and generate csv and json output

 ###### Load via Logstash to ES
-use the name of the output json file above and update the allrecipes_2es.conf
+use the name of the output json file above and update the allrecipes_2es.conf and then run the logstash to load as follows
 ```
 logstash -f ./allrecipes_2es.conf
 ```

 ###### Load via Python to ES
-update the name of the json file in load_json_2es.py
+update the name of the json file in script load_json_2es.py and then run
 ```
 python3.6 load_json_2es.py
 ````